mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

  * Updating from older version of Firefox to the latest vs. downloading for the first time

 ### [firefox/sendto.lang](https://www-dev.allizom.org/styleguide/docs/send-to-device/)
 The test can be done for all locales only on staging.
-Production is enabled only for these locales:
+For production testing, only these locales are enabled: de, en-GB, en-ZA, es-AR, es-CL, es-ES, es-MX, fr, id, pl, pt-BR, and ru.
 * Enter a mobile phone number, a new page will be generated, suggesting the next action to take
 * Enter a phone number in the wrong phone number format.
 This will prompt an error message